 - You’ve already indicated what service you need and your location

-- Rescu’s Central Station immediately dispatches the requested ambulance, fire or police
+- Rescu’s Central Station immediately dispatches the appropriate crisis response team

 When you are in medical trouble, you want to have help immediately.
 As Paul recognized, with heart attacks and other emergencies, every minute can be the difference between life and death.